-By cropping, one can crop out the watermark area as a whole, which won't affect video viewing, although may change the aspect ratio.
+By cropping, one can crop out the watermark area as a whole, which won't affect video viewing, though it may change the aspect ratio.
 When your watermark is located in the margin place of the video, it can be easily removed.
 Therefore, do not put your watermark in the corner or near the margin.
 Watermarks on those places can be very easy erased or blurred without effecting the whole video view.

 Tip 2: the Surface Area of the Watermark Covers